Zhang-Haoran/my-component-library/interview/interview.md

 ### **What kind of job are you looking?**

-Currently, I am looking for software developer position from junior level to mid-level.
+Currently, I am looking for mid-level software developer position.
 Work mode can be onsite or remote.
 The tech stack use React as frontend and use node.js as backend would be better.
 If tech stack doesn’t match, it’s ok.
 I am a quicker learner based on my coding experience.

 ### **What’s your plan?**